-The UWL-04 has been around for quite some time and still going strong.
+The KRL-02 is the newest lens by Kraken.
 It includes both a wide angle lens and a dome unit for about half the price of the Inon or Nauticam alternatives.
 It’s designed for a 52mm thread, so 67mm threaded housings will require quite a lot of zooming in, sometimes rendering it useless.
 However, for the smaller compacts such as Olympus, it’s the perfect lens!

 Fantasea AOI UWL-09F | US$699